mayurwarungase11/devops-knowledge-hub/linux/linux-interview-questions.md

 ## 🎤 Interview Answer

-An **inode** is a data structure that stores the metadata of a file, but **not the file's actual content**.
+An **inode** is a data structure that stores the **metadata** of a file, but **not the actual file content**.

-It contains information such as the file's owner, permissions, size, timestamps, and the location of the file on the disk.
+It stores information such as the file's owner, permissions, size, timestamps, and the location of the file's data on the disk.

-Every file in Linux has a unique inode number.
-File names are stored separately and are linked to their respective inode.
+Every file in Linux has its own inode number, while the file name is stored separately in the directory entry.

-**In simple words, an inode stores information *about* a file, while the actual file data is stored elsewhere on the disk.**
+**In simple words, an inode stores information *about* a file, not the file itself.**

 ### Check the inode number